TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/kotlin/index.md

 {% endraw %}

-Even Odd in Kotlin was written by:
+[Even Odd](https://sampleprograms.io/projects/even-odd) in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:

 - mikenmo
 - Blake.Ke

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 09 2020 23:34:00.
 The solution was first committed on Oct 01 2020 15:03:47.
 As a result, documentation below may be outdated.